-So even two people exposed to the same stressful situation may react completely different.
+So even two people exposed to the same stressful situation may react completely differently.

 In addition, there appears to be a certain amount of stress which is healthy for your body, but stress beyond this point seems to impact the body in a negative way.

-Stress includes exposure to events which cause an increase in cortisol including:
+Stress includes exposure to events that cause an increase in cortisol including:

 - Social stress